-Our swim sessions consist of indoor pool training and open water swimming.
+Our swim sessions consist of indoor pool training all year round and open water swimming in the summer.

 Coached pool sessions

-The indoor pool sessions are at Trentham Community Sports Centre, Allerton Rd, Stoke-on-Trent ST4 8PQ, beginning on 17 May.
+The indoor pool sessions are at Trentham Academy (operated by Walk on Water Swimming), Allerton Rd, Stoke-on-Trent ST4 8PQ.

 - Mondays, 7pm to 8pm